EMGuyant/inquisitive-nature/_posts/2023-06-29-calculated-measures-columns.md

 title:  "From Data to Insights: Maximizing Power BI's Calculated Measures and Columns for Deeper Analysis"
 category: Quick Start
 tags: [Microsoft 365, Power BI, Power Platform, Power BI Fundamentals Series]
 description: Are you ready to take you data analysis to the next level?
-Explore the power of calculated measures and column in Power BI that will revolutionize the way you uncover insights and elevate you Power BI skills.
+Explore the power of calculated measures and columns in Power BI that will revolutionize the way you uncover insights and elevate you Power BI skills.
 image: /assets/img/post_img/calculated-measures-columns.jpg
 image_by: JESHOOTS
 image_by_link: https://unsplash.com/de/@jeshoots?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText